WIZO Haifa Academy of Design and Education

+The Haifa University School of Design, established following a merger between the Neri Bloomfield School of Design and Education, formerly known as WIZO Haifa, and the University of Haifa.
+Prior to the merger, the academic center served as a college for training designers, integrating education studies into its programs.

+The School of Design is located on the Campus Hamoshava in the German Colony of Haifa.

-The NB Haifa School of Design, named after Neri Bloomfield and formerly WIZO Canada, is a college of art located in the German Colony in downtown Haifa, Israel.
-It is the leading professional and academic institution for higher education in art in northern Israel.
-The academy's president is Dr David Alexander.
+The Haifa School of Design, named after Neri Bloomfield and formerly WIZO Canada, It is the leading professional and academic institution for higher education in art in northern Israel.
+The school Dean is Prof. Leah Peretz.

 History

 The academy was founded in 1971 by the international WIZO organization to train professional artists and art teachers.
-Initially, the academy shared a building with the WIZO high school of art in the neighbourhood of Upper Hadar.
+Initially, the academy shared a building with the WIZO High School of Art in the neighbourhood of Upper Hadar.
 In 2004 the academy moved down to a refurbished modern building in the German Colony.
+In 2024 it was merged into the University of Haifa.

 Departments

-The academy has six departments in the design professions - Architecture, Management, Graphic design, Photography, Film and Fashion design.
+The academy has six departments in the design professions - Architecture, Graphic design, Photography and Film and Fashion design.
 The design studies are combined with getting a diploma in education, and the academy is thus destined to qualify the students to become teachers in the post-primary schools in the fields of design and art.

 Building

-The building that houses the academy today, formerly a youth centre owned by the city, was renovated by architects Yoram Poper and Esti&Eli Hirsch(E.E.Hirsch Architects) together with Galit Rmeo/ Luciano Santandreu, winners of the design competition.
+The building that houses the academy today, formerly a youth centre owned by the city, was renovated by architects Yoram Poper and Esti & Eli Hirsch (E. E. Hirsch Architects) together with Galit Rmeo and Luciano Santandreu, winners of the design competition.
 The entrance floor serves as a gallery to alternating exhibitions of the students and artists.
 The building's interior was designed in a modern and dynamic style whereas its exterior blends with the character of other old structures in the German Colony.